 Nutritional Information (for half): 427 calories, 10.3 g fat (3.7 g sat), 8.6 g fiber, 26 g protein

 This is an example of how healthy food does not have to taste bad or that you don't have to give up on indulgent tasting foods to eat healthfully.
 This is a wonderful dish that is relatively easy to prepare despite all the steps.
 This may be higher than most foods you see for "dieters" but that's because I don't believing in dieting.
 Sure, when I'm trying to lose weight, I cut some calories, but about 100-200 a day with an increase in exercise.
-It's slow but it sticks.
-And it doesn't add those pounds back on when you return to "normal eating" because this is normal eating for us.
+It's slow but it sticks

 2 comments: